How SMEs Can Benefit From the Gig Economy - Fleximize

 Big businesses with international workforces need to run on more traditional structures, and fill up desks with individuals who are comfortable with a clear career ladder to climb.
 That still appeals to some professionals – but a growing number want more.

 Many of us are, or will be, parents and carers needing a work/life balance that is more than just a vague promise to not be contacted while on holiday.
 The majority of jobs are still full-time, yet in a survey, seven out of ten working mums in London said they’d prefer more flexible hours, but didn’t dare ask their bosses.
-The strain of a daily commute can affect people’s wellbeing, and the pressures of managing home life responsibilities during the ‘off-hours’ can prove impossible.

-This isn’t good for the individuals, but it’s also not helping the productivity of the team.
 An SME that is comfortable to judge a gigging freelancer by their output rather than their hours will prove an enticing company to work for.
 And the flexibility works both ways - during quiet times, when the work available doesn’t justify the expense of additional staff, the company can shrink back down to what’s needed to break even.

 Treating gig workers as partners

-For SMEs whose growth depends on flexibility, gig workers, contractors, and temporary workers are vital.
 It’s in the best interest of the company to treat them as indispensable and part of the extended ‘family’.
 That can mean ensuring your gig workers are kept up to date with your group communications, learning and development programs, and social activities.
 You want to build a great relationship with a gig worker.
-Being open and honest as well as supportive is key, and a good reference or referral when possible is always welcomed.

 The gig-friendly office

 The traditional startup, initiated across a kitchen table, grew up to get a place of its own - an office with the company name on the door, and an address in an impressive neighbourhood that looked good on the branded letterhead.
-We’re not the first business to recognize that the bricks and mortar office has become outdated.
+We’re not the first business to recognise that the bricks and mortar office has become outdated.

 We decided to rent space in a shared environment.
 This gives us access to great facilities which are someone else’s responsibility to maintain, as well as a buzzy atmosphere with close neighbours in a variety of other small or mid-sized businesses.
 We can expand if we need to or benefit from large meeting rooms or attractive social spaces without having to commit to a high-priced monthly rent.
 That’s a ‘gigging’ office.